-Easily the most famous cameo performance for this huge steel construction came in the 1949 film The Third Man, based on the screenplay by Graham Greene and starring Orson Welles and Joseph Cotton.
+Easily the most famous cameo performance for this huge steel construction came in the 1949 film, The Third Man, based on the screenplay by Graham Greene and starring Orson Welles and Joseph Cotton.
 The Riesenrad even features in the trailer.

-The most memorable scene in the movie is when Holly Martins — the film’s main character played by Joseph Cotton — meets the man he spent much of the film believing dead…the cynical racketeer Harry Lime, Martins’ old friend played by Orson Welles.
+Perhaps the most memorable scene comes when Holly Martins — the film’s main character played by Joseph Cotton — meets the man he spent much of the film believing dead…the cynical racketeer and Martins’ old friend, Harry Lime (Orson Welles).

-The two confront each other for the first time in a wagon on the Riesenrad.
+The two confront each other directly for the first time below the Riesenrad.
 They wax lyrical about the meaning of life and morality, and there’s a suggestion that Lime might throw Martins off the structure.

-For much of the scene, Lime stands in the doorway of the moving wagon.
-Next to his head is a sign in German which says, “No spitting!”
+For much of the scene, Lime stands in the doorway of a moving wagon.
+A sign in German next to his head says, “No spitting!”
 As he returns to the ground, he produces the film’s most famous quote…

 In Italy, for thirty years under the Borgias, they had warfare, terror, murder, bloodshed — they produced Michelangelo, Leonardo da Vinci and the Renaissance.
 In Switzerland, they had brotherly love, five hundred years of democracy and peace, and what did that produce?
 The cuckoo clock.

-The Ferris Wheel gained more recent fame in two movies from the modern era of cinema.
-The 1987 James Bond film The Living Daylights includes a scene where Bond and his love interest take a spin on the wheel that ends in their first kiss.
+The Ferris Wheel gained more fame in two movies from the modern era of cinema.
+The 1987 James Bond film, The Living Daylights, includes a scene where Bond and his love interest take a spin on the Riesenrad that ends in their first kiss.

 (The Ferris wheel at night)